-Naming Rights Agreement between Santa Clara Stadium Authority and Levi Strauss & Co. ("Naming Rights Agreement") - It is important to note, that the Naming Rights agreement with Levi's[®] requires the Stadium Authority to hold at least 36 "Major Events" (with 25,000+ attendees) every three contract years.
-As of this report, the current number of Major Events held at Levi's[®] Stadium was eighteen (18) through the current three-year period.
-Based on these numbers, Levi's[®] is expected to receive a credit totaling \$313,000 (\$15,000 multiplied by the difference between 36 and the actual number of events held during the three-year period then multiplied by an Annual Proportionate Increase).
-The Second Amendment to the Stadium Management Agreement states that ManagementCo would pay the Stadium Authority as liquidated damages the amount owed by the Stadium Authority to Levi's[®].
-We are requesting clarification from ManagementCo that the budget presented includes the payment that would be required under the agreement.
+("Naming Rights Agreement") - It is important to note, that the Naming Rights agreement with Levi's® requires the Stadium Authority to hold at least 36 "Major Events" (with 25,000+ attendees) every three contract years.
+As of this report, the current number of Major Events held at Levi's® Stadium was eighteen (18) through the current three-year period.
+Based on these numbers, Levi's® is expected to receive a credit totaling \$313,000 (\$15,000 multiplied by the difference between 36 and the actual number of events held during the three-year period then multiplied by an Annual Proportionate Increase).
+The Second Amendment to the Stadium Management Agreement states that ManagementCo would pay the Stadium Authority as liquidated damages the amount owed by the Stadium Authority to Levi's®.
+ManagementCo has acknowledged responsibility for liquidated damages.

 Naming Rights Agreement Three-Year Periods Number of Major Events

 March 1, 2014 to February 28, 2017 39

 March 1, 2017 to February 29, 2020 18

-Thursday Each marging 0000